seb-oss/green/CONTRIBUTING.md

 If you have suggestions for how this project could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.
 If you have questions, too, we'd love to hear them.
 Try to have a short but informative title and longer text in the description.
 Also try to find labels that fits the subject.

-Eg: `Issues with buttons` -> `Button: Fontsize and spacings too big`
+Eg: `Button: Fontsize and spacings too big` could be tagged with the `Comp: Button` label.

-We'd also love PRs.
+We also love PRs.
 If you're thinking of a large PR, we advise opening up an issue first to talk about it, though!
 Look at the links below if you're not sure how to open a PR.

 ## Submitting a pull request (PR)

 1. [Fork][fork] and clone the repository.
 1. Make sure you fulfill the technical pre-requisites

-- Node version 14 or later
+- Node LTS version.
+Check here for supported versions: https://nodejs.org/en/about/previous-releases
 - Yarn (`npm install -g yarn`)
-- git-cz (`npm install -g git-cz`)

 1. Install the dependencies: `yarn`.
 1. Make sure the tests pass on your machine: `yarn test`, note: these tests also apply the linter, so there's no need to lint separately.
 1. Create a new branch: `git checkout -b feat/my-new-cool-component`.
 1. Write the tests, write the code, and make sure the tests pass.
+1. Commit your changes
-1. Add your changes and commit by running `git-cz`.
+1. Add a changeset by running `npx changeset`
 1. Push to your fork and [submit a pull request][pr].
 1. Pat your self on the back and wait for your pull request to be reviewed and merged.